rpapaluca/intro-QIIME2-mammal/episodes/section-1-importing-cleaning-and-quality-control-of-the-data.Rmd

 - How do you import paired-end FASTQ files into QIIME2 using the CasavaOneEight format?
 - Why is it important to remove primers before denoising, and how is this done?
 - How can you assess sequence quality in QIIME2, and what features of the quality plots help guide truncation parameters?
-- What is the purpose of the dada2 denoise-paired command, and what are some key parameters that influence its output?
+- What is the purpose of the `dada2` denoise-paired command, and what are some key parameters that influence its output?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

 - Import demultiplexed, paired ended sequencing data into QIIME2 using the appropriate format and command structure
-- Explain why primer removal is necessary before denoising and apply cutadapt command with appropriate primer sequences and trimming parameters
+- Explain why primer removal is necessary before denoising and apply `cutadapt` command with appropriate primer sequences and trimming parameters
-- Generate and interpret sequence quality viusalisations from qiime demux summarise to determine suitable truncation lengths, based on quality score drop offs
+- Generate and interpret sequence quality viusalisations from `qiime demux summarise` to determine suitable truncation lengths, based on quality score drop offs
-- Summarise the function of DADA2 in QIIME2 and perform denoising of paired-end sequences using the DADA2 plugin, adjusting key parameters like truncation length and pooling method based on quality data.
+- Summarise the function of `DADA`2 in QIIME2 and perform denoising of paired-end sequences using the `DADA2` plugin, adjusting key parameters like truncation length based on quality data.

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## Import Data

-These [samples](https://www.melbournebioinformatics.org.au/tutorials/tutorials/qiime2_mammal/qiime2_mammal/#the-study) were sequenced on a single Illumina MiSeq run using v3 (2 × 300 bp) reagents at the Walter and Eliza Hall Institute (WEHI), Melbourne, Australia.
+[These samples](https://www.melbournebioinformatics.org.au/tutorials/tutorials/qiime2_mammal/qiime2_mammal/#the-study) were sequenced on a single Illumina MiSeq run using v3 (2 × 300 bp) reagents at the Walter and Eliza Hall Institute (WEHI), Melbourne, Australia.
 Data from WEHI came as paired-end, demultiplexed, unzipped *.fastq files with adapters still attached.
 Following the [QIIME2 importing tutorial](https://docs.qiime2.org/2023.9/tutorials/importing/), this is the Casava One Eight format.
 The files have been renamed to satisfy the Casava format as SampleID_FWDXX-REVXX_L001_R[1 or 2]_001.fastq e.g. CTRLA_Fwd04-Rev25_L001_R1_001.fastq.gz.
 The files were then zipped (.gzip).

 Here, the data files (two per sample i.e. forward and reverse reads R1 and R2 respectively) will be imported and exported as a single QIIME 2 artefact file.
 These samples are already demultiplexed (i.e. sequences from each sample have been written to separate files), so a metadata file is not initially required.

-::: Note
+::: callout
-To check the input syntax for any QIIME2 command, enter the command, followed by --help e.g. qiime tools import --help
+To check the input syntax for any QIIME2 command, enter the command, followed by `--help` e.g. `qiime tools import --help`
 :::

 Start by making a new directory analysis to store all the output files from this tutorial.
 In addition, we will create a subdirectory called seqs to store the exported sequences.